Function Expressions

 JavaScript Fundamentals: Function Expressions

-Is a function “a function”, object, or both?
+Can a function be classified as a function, an object, or both?

 View Answer: